Usyk maintains weight for rematch against Joshua - WHIZ News

 Joshua came in at 110.9 kilograms (244.5 pounds), which is slightly heavier than the first fight.

-The two fighters shared an intense face-off after the weigh-in at King Abdullah Sports City, ignoring repeated requests to break away.
+The two fighters shared an intense stare-down after the weigh-in at King Abdullah Sports City, ignoring repeated requests to break away.

+“All this stuff doesn’t matter, it’s just about the fight,” said Joshua, who is looking to regain the belts and become a three-time world champion.
+“Weight, face-offs — none of it matters to me.
+I’m just looking forward to the fight.”

+Asked what he expects to happen in the 10,000-capacity King Abdullah Sports City Arena on Saturday, Joshua said: “I’m ready for 12 rounds.
+Anything shorter than that is a bonus.”

 More AP boxing: https://apnews.com/hub/boxing and https://twitter.com/AP_Sports